Visual configurators are all the rage.

 Okay.
 Maybe not for all ecommerce businesses —but they should be.

-Visual configurators have a massive positive impact on user experience.
+Visual or 3D configurators have a massive positive impact on user experience.

 The longer a buyer’s journey, the more likely they will drop out of the purchasing process.